eficode/robotframework-oxygen/DEVGUIDE.md

     ...   ${LOCUSTCOMMAND}
 ```

-In this case the `Critical performance test` could be a performance test for a system where the consequences of failure is much larger: Thus we define the failure_percentage to 1%.
-In the `Normal performance test` we use the value that is defined in the `/lib/python3.7/site-packages/oxygen/config.yml`.
+In this case, the `Critical performance test` could be a performance test for a system where the allowed failures are much smaller: thus, we define the failure_percentage to 1%.
+In the `Normal performance test` we use the value that is defined in the `/lib/python3.10/site-packages/oxygen/config.yml`.

 Run the tests in `locustenv/` folder with